Who is The Masked Singer? Spoilers, theories and clues revealed

 “Out of all of my friends, I am the joker of the pack,” she revealed.

+In episode three, she revealed that she was a “lawmaker” and had a background in activism.

+Truth or lie: One of the following statements is true: She’s under 30/She’s well known in fashion circles/she’s not known for singing onstage.

-Theories: The panel suggested Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.
+Theories: The panel initially suggested Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.
+Later, they added Amal Clooney and Girls Aloud’s Nadine Coyle to the list of possibilities.

 Viewers at home think Queen Bee could be Charlotte Church, Girls Aloud’s Nicola Roberts and even Maisie Williams.